Yuuuri01/Ping-Me/README.md

    ```bash
    chmod +x shield.py
    ```
-3. System-Wide Installation (Optional)
+3. **System-Wide Installation**

    If you want to run `pingme` from anywhere in your terminal without typing the full path, run this single command from inside   the `pingme` directory:

 ```bash
  sudo ln -s $(pwd)/Pingme.py /usr/local/bin/Pingme